FAB Islamic Cashback Credit Card Sharia-compliant

 Does this card earn cashback on school or university fees?

-Yes, education spending earns 0.15% cashback with no cap.
-This is much lower than the 5% on groceries, fuel, and dining.
+Yes, but only 0.15% cashback on education spending, which is much lower than the 5% on groceries, fuel, and dining.

 Is this card Sharia-compliant?

-Yes, the FAB Islamic Cashback Islamic Credit Card is structured to comply with Sharia principles, making it suitable for customers seeking Islamic finance products.
+Yes.
+The FAB Islamic Cashback Islamic Credit Card is structured to comply with Islamic finance principles.